 Public History Workshop

-Today we will work together to develop your approaches to the Applied Project.
-We will explore the major formats available for the applied project -- blogs, podcasts, and virtual exhibition galleries -- and some exciting variations developed by HI3H7 students in past years.
+Today we will meet in the Modern Records Centre here on campus to develop your approaches to the Applied Project.
+We will explore the major formats available for the applied project -- blogs, virtual exhibition galleries, 'zines and policy briefings -- and some exciting variations developed by HI3H7 students in past years.
 We will talk about the strengths and weaknesses of each format for the production of public history, and about the way to ensure 'fit' between your topic and the format you choose.
 I'll say a few words, too, about how the projects will be assessed and marked, and how this turned out for students in previous years.
 Please also bring:

 1. Your proposed topic and draft questions;